 There’s more to Scottish Culture than kilts & bagpipes.
 As a nation we are proud people.
 We love being Scottish, we can glorify failure, we never give up, and we don’t take ourselves too seriously.
 That last sentence almost sums us up, but not quite.

-With our remarkable history, and diverse culture, is it really any wonder we have an inbred sense of identity?
+With our remarkable bloody and colourful history, and our diverse culture, is it really any wonder we have an inbred sense of identity?
 This is in spite of the fact that we are part of the United Kingdom and not an independent country as such.

-The Union of the Crowns took place in 1603, with James VI of Scotland becoming James I of England, and the Act of Union on 1st May 1707, united both parliaments, effectively ending Scotland’s independence.
+The Union of the Crowns took place in 1603, with James VI of Scotland becoming James I of England, and the Act of Union on 1st May 1707, united both parliaments, creating the Kingdom of Britain, and effectively ending Scotland’s independence.

 We have our own banking system, and our rail network is managed independently from the rest of the UK.
 The country also hosts many of its own national sporting competitions, and enjoys independent representation at some major international sporting events like the FIFA World Cup, the Rugby World Cup and Commonwealth Games.
 Following devolution, a new Scottish Parliament was elected in 1999, with our own Secretary of State becoming a part of the UK Cabinet.

 So am I, let’s continue ……